bengler/grove/README.md

 - `post.event:acmecorp.calendarapp.events.facebook$121`
 - `post.comment:acmecorp.blogs.fotball.postings.121$453211`

-## Custom policies
+## Custom permission policies

 Grove supports Checkpoint callbacks.
 You may override Grove's internal rules about who has permissions to create, update and delete what by implementing callbacks.

-See [Checkpoint's documentation](https://github.com/bengler/checkpoint/blob/master/README.md) for details on how to do this.
+See the [Checkpoint documentation](https://github.com/bengler/checkpoint/blob/master/README.md) for details on how to do this.

-## Fancy fields, we should explain their intended use
-document
-protected
+## Sensitive and protected data

-external_document
-tags
-occurences
-published
-deleted
-sensitive
+Every post can have data set in the `sensitive` field.
+This data is only readable (and writeable) by an identity which has edit access to the post.

+Similarly, the `protected` column is only readable (and writerable) by an identity which has the `god` flag set.

+## Tags

+Every post can have a list of tags.
+A tag is a basic keyword containing only non-space characters.
+Tags can be used to query documents.

+## Published status

+A post is either visible or invisible.
+When `published` is `true`, it is always visible; when `false`, it is only visible if a query provides the parameter `unpublished=include` or `unpublished=only`.

+## Deleted

+A post can be marked as deleted.
+When `deleted` is `true`, it is invisible to queries unless the query provides the parameter `deleted=include`.

 ## API